2018 Great Compassion

 “My religion is very simple.
 My religion is kindness.”

-The 2018 Great Compassion Mandala Tour is designed by the monks of Ngari Institute of Buddhist Dialectics, in Saboo, Ladakh, India, to share the ancient beauty of Himalayan Buddhist culture with the American people and to spread a message of love and kindness, which is so needed in our world today.
+The 2018 Great Compassion Mandala Tour is designed by Geshe Tsewang Dorje, director of the Ngari Institute in Ladakh, India, to share the ancient beauty of Himalayan Buddhist culture with the American people and to spread a message of love and kindness, which is so needed in our world today.